modcomlearning/web/README.md

 </html>
 ```

-Below we update above **home.html**,  Update code is added on Line 356.
+Below we update above **home.html**,  Update code is added on Line 351 Above.
 Below is the code snippet to be added.

    ```
     <br>